esraasayed98/MRI_Bloch-Equation-Simulation/Task_2_Report.md

 resulting in the following plot

 ![picture](images/angular_frequency&Bz_along_z_axis.png)
-which visualizes each resulting value of non-unifrom magnetic field and its corresponding frequency.
+which visualizes each resulting value of non-uniform magnetic field and its corresponding frequency.

 But we are seeking for representing the relation between the resulted non-uniform magnetic field and angular frequency which is supposed to be linear relation:
 ```